 These tables represent the widely accepted levels for residual solvents, as adopted by the International Conference on Harmonization:

 Class 1 solvents

 The following Class 3 solvents are acceptable at levels of up to 0.5%:

 Modern Canna offers cannabis residual solvent testing to make sure your products — such as wax, liquids, oils, pills and edibles — are safe for consumer consumption.
 With our residual solvent testing, you can be sure that your cannabis concentrates are free of all impurities.

 We use industry-leading technology such as gas chromatography flame ionization detector, GC-FID/ head space analysis to monitor the ppm levels of solvents and identify harmful contamination levels in raw materials.
 Our data suggests that proper purging and product control can virtually eliminate residual solvents from concentrates.

-As lawmakers grapple with new safety standards and rules, it’s best to be ahead of the curve on this issue by establishing safe extraction techniques, quality control processes, and pure sources.
-Contact us today to learn more about our residual solvent testing service and all of our cannabis testing services.
+As lawmakers grapple with new safety standards and rules, it’s best to be ahead of the curve on this issue by establishing safe extraction techniques and quality control processes.
+Contact us today to learn more about our cannabis residual solvent analysis and all of our other cannabis testing services.